jeremybise/jeremybise/content/posts/web-development-on-windows.md

   - Dev
 ---

+**UPDATE:** I've since stopped using WSL altogether since most of my work now is React, Gatsby or Hugo based.
+Node (and thus create-react-app and gatsby) all work fine (and seemingly faster) with the Windows native Node installation.
+Hugo is available via [Chocolatey](https://chocolatey.org/) natively for Windows.
+If I need to do WordPress or PHP stuff, there's a Docker-based setup called [Devilbox](http://devilbox.org/) which I started using on my Mac as well which makes that pretty darn neat, easy and efficient.
+But that's just me - the rest of the article might prove useful to someone trying to get WSL set up. :)

+Onward...

 Web development on Windows can be quite pleasant now thanks to Windows Subsystem Linux, which gives us typical Mac users a super familiar command line for our work.
 However, it takes some work to make the development experience actually _nice_.

 Here's how I went about it.